 Eubank has resisted that voice.
 Ignored it.
 And in doing so his growth has being restricted.
 Saturday offered hope that the remains of his prime could still be capitalised on, that the smile he shared shows the door is ajar and is reflective of someone who appreciates, belatedly, that his surname and six pack doesn’t guarantee he has all the answers.

-James DeGale, meanwhile, leaves on his feet, with the pride of seeing the final bell of his career standing and able to look the next chapter of his life in the eye.
-Hopefully, he remains intact and content enough to enjoy the retirement he must surely now embark upon because in ending his career he will be troubled by the losses to Groves and Eubank despite the considerable medals, titles and money he has accrued.
+James DeGale, meanwhile, leaves on his feet, with the pride of seeing the final bell of his career upright and be able to look the next chapter of his life in the eye.
+Hopefully, he remains intact and content enough to enjoy the retirement he must surely now embark upon because in ending his career he will remain troubled by the losses to Groves and Eubank despite the considerable medals, titles and money he has accrued.